wazuh/wazuh-documentation/source/gcp/prerequisites/considerations.rst

 Enabling dashboard visualization
 --------------------------------

-After finishing the configuration, you can activate the corresponding Security Information Management module on the Wazuh Dashboard.
-This will offer you more information and insights about events, as shown in the screenshot below.
+You can activate the corresponding Security Information Management module on the Wazuh Dashboard.
+This module provides additional details and insights about events, as shown in the screenshots below.

     .. thumbnail:: ../../images/gcp/gcp-dashboard.png
        :title: GCP dashboard